 There is a disturbing legacy to the Lancaster Bomber campaign; one that not only affected the rest of the lives of those who served, but also impacted the lives of their families.
 This is now, of course, recognised as post-traumatic stress disorder.

 We hope that Wireless Operator will serve to increase awareness of the legacy of PTSD, not only amongst those suffering right now, but also in those in whom it was unacknowledged and who struggled, unheard, for the rest of their lives.

-Films and stories have tended to glamorize the harsh reality of serving as an airman in Bomber Command.
+Films and stories glamorise the harsh reality of serving as an airman in Bomber Command.
 The average age at death was 23.
 The odds of surviving a tour of duty of 30 sorties were the worst of all the armed forces.
-Only one in six would survive their first tour of duty and only one in forty a second.
+Only one in six would survive their first tour and only one in forty a second.
 On average, the rear gunner would only survive five missions.

 Flying a mission

 Flying was physically and mentally demanding.
 Fear was a constant companion.
-Conditions were cramped and uncomfortable, temperatures often dropping as low as -20°C. The corkscrew manoeuvre was a combination of rolls and dives to avoid enemy aircraft.
-This was often repeated over and over inducing weightlessness and terrible nausea.
+Conditions were cramped and uncomfortable, temperatures often dropping as low as -20°C. The corkscrew manoeuvre, a combination of rolls and dives to avoid enemy aircraft, was often repeated over and over for hours inducing weightlessness and terrible nausea.
 Generally flying at night, crew members were issued with amphetamines to keep them awake.

 Lack of moral fibre